Title

 Sadee Brekke

-Sadee Brekke (They/She) is an artist and writer.
-She has an associate degree in liberal arts with a focus in psychology and sociology.
-She is passionate about mental health advocacy and representing marginalized communities.
+Sadee Nyx (They/Them) is an artist and writer.
+They have an associate degree in liberal arts with a focus in psychology and sociology.
+They are passionate about mental health advocacy and representing marginalized communities.
 Sadee is the Visual Arts Editor for Sage Cigarettes Magazine and the author of Pupa: Growth & Metamorphosis (Alien Buddha Press) and Magic Lives In Girls (kith books).